jackvandrunen/thomson-septuagint/README.md

 1954 revision by C.A.
 Muses, which, according to some, is too influenced by the Masoretic Hebrew to be a good representation of the Greek text.

-Thomson's translation, however, was considered faithful and of scholarly value, and was consulted by the scholars who worked on the English Revised Version, the Old Testament of which was published in 1885.
+Thomson's translation, however, despite its relative obscurity, was considered faithful and of scholarly value, and was consulted by the scholars who worked on the English Revised Version, the Old Testament of which was published in 1885.

 Although several incomplete or rough electronic versions of the text exist (exhibits [A](http://thetencommandmentsministry.us/ministry/charles_thomson/)